the-fayed/e-commerce/README.md

   ]
 }
 ```
-#### NOTE THAT: to get all subcategories not the subcategories on a specific category the API will be `GET /api/v1/subcategories`.
+ _note that to get all subcategories not the subcategories on a specific category the endpoint will be `GET /api/v1/subcategories`._

 #### Get a specific subcategory
 ```